|A TRAIL FOR ALL SEASONS|

 A 1 mile section from the west end of Veteran's Memorial Drive (off of Medway Road) to Mt.
 Pleasant Street (known as "the missing link") now under development will connect the two existing segments thereby completing the 6.7 mile border to border Milford Upper Charles Trail.

 Phase 1 & 2a (Milford Rt 16 — Hopkinton) 4.4 miles

-Friends Open Monthly Meeting 1st Tuesday of each month, 60 North Bow St, Milford Senior Center
+Friends Open Monthly Meeting 1st Tuesday of each month at 7:00pm, 60 North Bow St, Milford Senior Center

 For more information, leave a message at

 Important Dates For Your Calender

 Spring Clean Up - Sat, April 26, 9am to noon.
 Rain date: May 3rd.
 Volunteers meet at Fino Field.•Visit our Sponsors Page.